matrix-org/matrix.org/content/foundation/governing-board-elections/index.md

 - Richard van der Hoff (he/him), Spec Core Team
 - Travis Ralston (he/him), Spec Core Team

-And these elected representatives are joined by the Foundation's Managing Director, Josh Simmons (he/they), who represents the Foundation in an ex officio capacity.
+And these elected representatives are joined by the Foundation's Managing Director, Robin Riley (they/them), who represents the Foundation in an ex officio capacity.

 ## Nominees